Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 Day 1 (Lunch)

-You will be collected from your Adelaide hotel at 7.15am this morning for your 3 day private tour to Kangaroo Island.
+You will be collected from your Adelaide hotel at 7am this morning for your private 3 day Kangaroo IslaCape Willoughby Lighthouse, Kangaroo Islandnd 4WD Safari.

 The ferry crosses the Backstairs Passage, arriving in Penneshaw approximately 45 minutes later.

-Then we head west to Seal Bay Conservation Park, home to the 3rd largest colony of the rare Australian sea lion with a population of around 1,000.
-We are privileged to be able to take a ranger led walking tour along the beach, where we can watch them resting, playing and nursing their pups.
+We head west and after lunch, you'll take a ranger led tour at Seal Bay Conservation Park, home to the 3rd largest colony of the rare Australian Sea-lion with a population of around 1000.
+We are privileged to be able to take a walking tour along the beach, where we can watch them resting, playing and nursing their pups.

-We start today in Flinders Chase National Park, which takes up a large portion of the western side of the islaAdmirals Arch on Kangaroo Islandnd and is home to the elusive platypus and a host of other wildlife.
+We'll explore Flinders Chase National Park this morning, which takes up a large poRemarkable rocks on Kangaroo Islandrtion of the western side of the island and is home to the elusive platypus, koalas and a host of other wildlife.

 The park features 74,000 hectares (200,000 acres) of natural bush land and spectacular rock formations, such as Admiral's Arch and Remarkable Rocks, which are wind-sculpted rock formations that sit atop a smooth granite dome.
 New Zealand fur-seals breed at Cape du Couedic and we can watch their antics from the boardwalk at Admirals Arch.

-We make our way back to Penneshaw to catch the ferry back to the mainland at 7.30pm.
-We arrive back at your accommodation in Adelaide at approximately 10pm.
+We arrive back at your accommodation in Adelaide at approximately 6pm.

 END ITINERARY

-This tour is only operated as a private charter (sole use of vehicle and driver guide for a maximum of 7 passengers) - please enquire for prices and further details.
+This Kangaroo Island safari is only operated as a private charter (sole use of vehicle and driver guide), between October and April.
+Please enquire for prices and further details.

 Itinerary is exclusive to Sacred Earth Safaris and is subject to availability.